 In 2007 the former RAG Group was split and placed into the hands of the RAG-Stiftung.
 Today the foundation is the sole owner of the RAG Corporation, the majority shareholder of Evonik Industries AG, and the biggest shareholder of Vivawest GmbH.

-RAG is already preparing itself for the post-mining era, which will begin in 2019.
-After that, the company will focus on addressing the mining-related inherited liabilities with unlimited duration: the filling of the shafts, the repair of mining-related damage, and the management of pit water.
+Until the end of 2018, RAG was responsible for discontinuing subsidized hard coal mining in Germany.
+Since January 2019, RAG is addressing the mining-related inherited liabilities with unlimited duration: the filling of the shafts, the repair of mining-related damage, and the management of pit water.
 Through these activities it will ensure that the consequences of hard coal mining are handled in a sustainable manner.
 The RAG Group also markets mining technologies and the associated know-how.
 In addition, the company prepares former coal mining sites for new uses — for example, as commercial property or for the generation of energy from renewable sources.

 Evonik is one of the world’s leading specialty chemicals companies.
 Evonik works in a results-focused corporate culture that is geared to profitable growth and increasing the value of the company.
 In more than 100 countries with more than 36,000 employees, the company benefits from its proximity to customers, and its leading market positions.